 There may be one or more competency indicators for which you have not yet achieved “Met”.
 The majority of educators will submit their portfolio of evidence twice in order to demonstrate competency and earn the micro-credential.

-Keep in mind assessment is not an evaluation of you as an educator.
+Keep in mind assessment is not an evaluation of you as a participant.
 Rather, it is an assessment of the evidence you submitted.

 The assessor's feedback is intended to help you address the portions of your submission evidence that did not yet achieve “Met” and help you resubmit successfully.